 - Radars, including Synthetic Aperture

 - Lasers, including Optical Transceivers and LIDARS

-Instrument Processing Electronics is modeled separately, to allow for better tradeoff of instrument suites as necessary.
+Instrument processing electronics can be modeled separately, to allow for better trade-off of instrument suites as necessary.

 MODEL COMPLEX SPACE MISSION CONSTRUCTS